Rice mill

-A rice mill is a food-processing facility where paddy is processed to rice to be sold in the market.
+A rice mill is a food-processing facility where paddy (unmilled rice) is processed by cleaning the grain, removing the hull, sorting, and packing the rice, leaving it in its final form for sale to consumers.

+Process

 The entire product is procured from paddy fields, milled and processed hygienically in modern machinery and dust-free environment and cleaned through sorting machines.

 Paddy procurement

-Paddy is collected from the fields to be processed.
+Paddy is harvested from the fields to be processed.
 The paddy is again rechecked before the process begins.
 The procured paddy is checked bag by bag by a team and stored in Paddy Milling Plants.

-Manufacturing process
+Cleaning and boiling

 To start with the production process, paddy is cleaned by a paddy pre-cleaning machine and the cleaned paddy is stored in raw paddy storage bins.
 The stored paddy is moved to food-grade stainless steel soaking tanks.
 Water is drained from the tank and the wet paddy is ready for boiling.

 Boiling is done by a steam boiler.
 The boiled paddy is then moved to the paddy dryer through a belt conveyor.